-- 1) In order to certify costs and reimbursements for out-of-pocket expenses, the approved "Travel Request" form must be submitted after completion of travel (even if additional reimbursement is not requested).
-Travelers must provide an adequate accounting or substantiation of their actual travel-related expenses. - 2) The Actual Expenses columns of the Travel Request form must be completed and signed by the claimant and approved by the College Vice President or designee for College staff travel, or by the Vice Chancellor or designee for District Administrative Center staff travel. - 3) Claims should be submitted to the District Administrative Center no later than 15 calendar days following the completion of travel (this includes any processing time required by the College Fiscal Services Department).
+- In order to certify costs and reimbursements for out-of-pocket expenses, the preapproval in Chrome River must be imported after completion of travel (even if additional reimbursement is not requested).
+Travelers must provide an adequate accounting or substantiation of their actual travel-related expenses. - 2) The Chrome River travel request must be completed online and sent through the automatic approval process to the College Vice President or designee for College staff travel, or by the Vice Chancellor or designee for District Administrative Center staff travel. - 3) Claims should be submitted through Chrome River no less than 15 calendar days following the completion of travel (this includes any processing time required by the College Fiscal Services Department). - 4) Cancellations and refunds are the responsibility of the employee.
+The District is not responsible for payment of ticket penalties or non-refundable fees when cancellation or change of trip occurs through no fault of the District.